Address student learning gaps & enhance instruction with Marzano workshopsRegister today

 Mario I. Acosta

-Mario I. Acosta, EdD, spent 20 years of his educational career as a teacher, instructional coach, assistant principal, academic director, and principal leading schools with diverse profiles in the state of Texas.
-He was named the 2022 Principal of the Year in the State of Texas while he was the principal at Westwood High School, a U.S. News & World Report top-50 campus and member of the High Reliability Schools (HRS) Network.
+Mario Acosta, EdD, is an award-winning educator, author, speaker, and presenter.
+He spent 20 years of his career as a teacher, instructional coach, assistant principal, academic director, and principal.
+He was named the 2022 Principal of the Year in Texas while serving Westwood High School, a U.S. News & World Report top-50 campus and member of the High Reliability Schools (HRS) network.

 Presentations